World War III (1998 film): Plot

 In the summer of 1989, many East German citizens are dissatisfied with Communist leadership and seek reunification with West Germany.
 East German leader Erich Honecker hopes to crush demonstrations against the regime with military force.
-General Secretary Mikhail Gorbachev, a supporter of reforms, visits East Berlin in October but is deposed by hard-line Communist leadership in a coup.
-Lieutenant General Vladimir Soshkin, a senior official in the Ministry of Internal Affairs and the Soviet security apparatus, is installed as the new General Secretary and Gorbachev is never heard from again.
+General Secretary Mikhail Gorbachev, a supporter of reforms, visits East Berlin in October during the 40th Anniversary of the GDR but is deposed by hard-line Communist leadership in a coup.
+In Moscow, the MVD Internal Troops and Soviet Army take control, seizing government and party buildings.
+Violent clashes in the streets take place, but by dawn, the city has fallen, and opposition to the new regime is driven underground.

+After an emergency Central Committee plenum, Lieutenant General Vladimir Soshkin, a Red Army veteran and senior official in the Ministry of Internal Affairs, is installed as the new General Secretary and Gorbachev is never heard from again, retiring for reasons of 'ill health'.
+Long before his accession to the highest office in the USSR, Soshkin served on the Eastern Front with the Red Army during the Second World War, afterwards becoming a tank commander and was involved in the brutal suppression of the Worker's Uprising and the Prague Spring in 1968.
+Politically conservative, Soshkin adopts a more confrontational and hawkish foreign policy, with East-West relations deteriorating significantly following Gorbachev's ousting.
+Warsaw Pact leaders gather in Moscow on October 23, and Honecker expresses enthusiasm for a 'Chinese solution' to the unrest in Eastern Europe amid heated debate over the suppression of the Tiananmen Square protests.

 Soshkin and the hard-liners, resistant to glasnost and perestroika, reverse Gorbachev's reforms and the Soviet Union experiences democratic backsliding and a return to autocratic rule.
-In late October Chinese-style military crackdowns against uprisings in the Eastern Bloc inflames popular opposition to communism.
-In late November, a demonstration in Leipzig is repressed by East German military and police with great loss of life, and a demonstration at the Brandenburg Gate ends with East German border guards border guards and soldiers killing East Berlin residents trying to scale the Berlin Wall and firing into West Berlin.
+During a televised press conference in the Kremlin, Soshkin blames the USSR's economic decline on 'revisionists and traitors that penetrated the highest levels of our party and state apparatus'.
+In late October Chinese-style military crackdowns against popular uprisings in the Eastern Bloc occur, inflaming popular opposition to communism.
+The immediate reaction within the West is a mix of shock and outrage; the administration of President George H.W.
+Bush, who had spent months building on the warming of ties between the superpowers, is stunned to learn that the Soviet Union's best hope for reform has been ousted.
+Within the GDR's ruling Socialist Unity Party, a number of prominent officials who support political reform are purged, including Honecker's likely successor, Egon Krenz, Dresden party boss Hans Modrow, and Secretariat propaganda head Günter Schabowski.
+In late November, a demonstration in Leipzig is repressed by the East German Army, the VoPo and Group of Soviet Forces in Germany with great loss of life, and a demonstration at the Brandenburg Gate ends with East German border guards and soldiers killing East Berlin residents trying to scale the Berlin Wall and firing into West Berlin, with a West German cameraman recording the event among the victims.